Mahmud of Ghazni: Provincial Government

 There were three important branches of administration in a Ghaznavid province: civil, military, and judicial.
 The highest military officer in the province was the commander of the provincial army.

 Administration of Towns

 Every town was protected by a fort, and the commander of the fort, called Kotwāl who was also the chief military officer in the locality.
 The chief civil officer in a town was the Muhtasib or Shihna who kept peace and order, monitored unadulterated food supply, legal standard of measurement, free trade.
 Also the Muslim Law regarding public morality was supervised by him.
-Criminals were sent to the Amir-i-Haras or the Chief Jailor, for safe custody till they were brought for trial before the Qadis.
+Criminals were sent to the Amir-i-Haras or the Chief Jailor, for safe custody until they were brought for trial before the Qadis.
 Religious and educational endowments in each town were administered by a separate office called Ishraf-i-Awqaf.